-I February 1948: The resolution (paragraph 2, Section A, Part I) recommends that the Mandatory Power "Shall use its best endeavors" to ensure the evacuation not later than this date of an area situated in the territory of the Jewish State, including a seaport and hinterland, adequate to provide facilities for substantial immigration.
+1 February 1948: The resolution (paragraph 2, Section A, Part I) recommends that the Mandatory Power "Shall use its best endeavors" to ensure the evacuation not later than this date of an area situated in the territory of the Jewish State, including a seaport and hinterland, adequate to provide facilities for substantial immigration.

-LApril 1948: By this date the Commission, following consultation with democratic parties and other public organizations, shall have selected and established in the Arab and Jowish States Provisional Councils of Government, or failing to have established them in either of the two States, or finding that they cannot carry out their functions, the Commission must communicate this fact to the Security Council
+1 April 1948: By this date the commission, following consultation with democratic parties and other public organizations, shall have selected and established in the Arab and Jewish States provisional Councils of Government, or failing to have established them in either of the two States, or finding that they cannot carry out their functions, the Commission must communicate this fact to the Security Council.

-"for such action with respect to that State as the Security Council may deem proper, and to the Secretary General for communication to the Members of the United Nations."
-(Paragraph 4, Section B, Part I of the resolution) the same the same in the same
+"for such action wit respect to that State as he Security Council may deem proper, and to the Secretary-General for communication to the Members of the United Nations".
+(Paragraph 4, Section B, Part I of the resolution)

-By this same date, if the Provisional Councils of Government have not entered into the Undertaking with respecta to Economic Union and Transit, "the Undertaking shall be put into force by the Commission".
+By this same date, if the Provisional Councils of Government have not entered into the Undertaking with respect to Economic Union and Transit, "the Undertaking shall be put into force by the Commission".
 (Paragraph 1, Section D, Part I of the resolution.)

 29 April 1948: Ultimate date for approval by the Trusteeship Council of the detailed statute for the City of Jerusalem.
 (Section C of Part III of the resolution.)
-Property of the

-1 August 1948: Vitimate date for termination of the Mandate and for the complete withdrawal from Palestine of the armed forces of the Mandatory Power, (Paragraphs 1 and 2, Section A, Part I of the resolution,) - partition of the third of the first
+1 August 1948: Ultimate date for termination of the Mandate and for the complete withdrawal fro Palestine of the armed forces of the Mandatory Power.
+(Paragraphs 1 and 2, Section A, Part I of the resolution.)

-Note: The date of 15 May 1948 has been officially communicated to the Commission by the representative of the Government of the United Kingdom as the ultimate date on which the Mandatory Power contemplates terminating the Mandate.
+Note: The date of 15 May 1948 has been officially communicated to the commission by the representative of the Government of the United Kingdom as the ultimate date on which the Mandatory Power contemplates terminating the Mandate.

-I October 1948: Ultimate date for the establishment of independent Argb and Jewish States and the Special International Regime for the City of Jerusalem.
+1 October 1948: Ultimate date for the establishment of independent Arab and Jewish States and the Special International Regime for the City of Jerusalem.
 (Paragraph 3, Section A, Part I of the resolution.)